HAPS-ITS: Enabling Future ITS Services in Trans-Continental Highways: A Case Study

 To support HAPS-ITS operations, a number of gateways are deployed.
 In Fig. \ref{fig:Algeria}, we see the deployment plan of FSO-based gateways (green triangles) in Algeria.
 Practically, only 8 gateways can be deployed in cities to provide backhaul links to the HAPS-ITS constellation.
 Thus, several HAPS-ITS nodes along the El Menia-In Guezzam corridor rely on H2H links for backhauling.

-Fig. \ref{fig:FSO1} shows the data rate performance of the H2G link as a function of its distance for different transmit power values $P_t$.
-Assumptions and calculations are conducted according to \cite{Alzenad2018} for the clear sky scenario.
-As we can see, the data rate ranges from an order of dozens to over a hundred gigabits per second (Gbps) for $P_t> 0$ dBm and H2G distance below 40 km.
-As the distance increases, the data rate degrades rapidly.
-This suggests that supporting a very remote HAPS-ITS node directly through an H2G link may not be feasible for future ITS services.
+Fig. \ref{fig:FSO1} shows the data rate performance of the H2G FSO link as a function of its distance for different transmit power values $P_t$.
+Assumptions, parameters values, and calculation of the data rate, are conducted according to Table II and equations within \cite{Alzenad2018} for the clear sky scenario.
+As we see, the data rate ranges from an order of dozens to over a hundred gigabits per second (Gbps) for $P_t> 0$ dBm and H2G distance below 40 km.
+Practically, a powerful (resp. weak) H2G link with length 44 km would simultaneously support ITS services for 886 level 1, 147 level 2, 100 level 3, 84 level 4, and 63 level 5 (resp.
+8 level 1, and 1 level 2) CAVs, respectively.
+As the distance increases, the FSO data rate degrades rapidly.
+Hence, operating H2G with low transmit power or supporting a very remote HAPS-ITS node directly through a H2G link may not be feasible, in particular for level 3-5 CAVs.

 Fig. \ref{fig:FSO2} presents the data rate performance for FSO-based multi-hop backhaul links, where backhauling is modeled as a mesh communication network \cite{Jaafar2007} and successive HAPS-ITS nodes are separated horizontally by an 80 km distance (corresponding to the diameter of one HAPS-ITS node footprint).
-For the H2H link, we adopt the assumptions and calculations of \cite{Fidler2010}, and we assume a clear sky environment.
+For the H2H link, we adopt the assumptions and equations of \cite{Fidler2010}, where FSO operates with wavelength 1550 nm and with the clear sky environment parameters as for Fig. \ref{fig:FSO1}.
 The data rate of the backhaul is dictated by the bottleneck link, defined as the minimum ratio of the link's capacity to its traffic load \cite{Jaafar2007}.
-As we can see, the data rate performance degrades as the number of H2H links increases due to a higher traffic load coming from the supported HAPS-ITS cells along the backhaul link.
+We found that the data rate degrades as the number of H2H links increases due to a higher traffic load coming from the supported HAPS-ITS cells along the backhaul link.
 Nevertheless, multi-hop backhauling still achieves a better performance than the direct H2G link.
-For instance, the 121 km H2G link achieves a data rate of 3.5 Gbps (yellow curve in Fig \ref{fig:FSO1}), whereas an equivalent two-hop backhaul, with a 44 km H2G and an 80 km H2H links, achieves the superior data rate of 7.44 Gbps.
-Finally, we notice that the H2G link length impacts the bottleck.
+For instance, the 121 km H2G link achieves a data rate of 3.5 Gbps (yellow curve in Fig \ref{fig:FSO1}), whereas an equivalent two-hop backhaul, with a 44 km H2G+80 km H2H, achieves data rate of 7.44 Gbps.
+Finally, we notice that the H2G link length impacts the bottleneck.